zishizhang/zishizhang.github.io/_pages/about.md

 <span class='anchor' id='-ongoing'></span>

-# 🚧 Ongoing Work
+# 🚧 Work in progress

 I am currently working on several projects at the intersection of generative AI, AI agents and decision-making.
-- **AI agents for Operations Management and social science.** Focusing on AI agents for OM and social science, with two main directions: (i) developing theoretical foundations to understand their limitations and identify potential failure modes; and (ii) designing optimization and debiasing methods to better align them with human being.
+- **AI agents for Operations Management and social science.** Focusing on AI agents for OM applications, such as pricing and recommendation, as well as social science applications.
+My work has two main directions: (i) developing theoretical foundations to understand their limitations and identify potential failure modes; and (ii) designing optimization and debiasing methods to better align these agents with human preferences, values, and decision-making needs.

-- **Generative models for decision-making.** Developing generative modeling approaches for decision-making problems in finance, OM, and related fields.
+- **Generative models for decision-making.** Developing tailored generative models, including Diffusion, GAN-like, and normalizing-flow-like approaches, for decision-making problems in operations management and finance, and establishing their theoretical foundations.

 - **AI for Science.** Applying AI methods to accelerate scientific discovery in chemistry and other scientific domains.